nqasanova/nqasanova/README.md

 # Hello, I'm Natavan Hasanova 👋

 ### 🎓 About Me
 I’m an **MSc Data Science student at Eötvös Loránd University (ELTE)** with a background in software engineering, machine learning, and cyber/data governance.
-Passionate about transforming data into intelligent and secure systems, I thrive where research meets real-world impact.
+I am passionate about transforming data into intelligent and secure systems, I thrive where research meets real-world impact.

 <hr>